-- Quantify amplified libraries from Part 1, Step 5.12a or Step 5.12b using a fluorometric method such as the Qubit dsDNA kit.
-The protocol requires an input of 500-750 ng of indexed library per sample for the upcoming hybridization.
-In case a vacuum concentrator is not available, this amount needs to be reached in a total volume of 3.4 μl. - 2.
-Additionally, determine the fragment size profile (e.g. with instruments such as TapeStation, Bioanalyzer or Fragment Analyzer) to check for appropriately fragmented and adapter ligated DNA.
+- Quantify amplified libraries from Part 1, Step 5.12 using a fluorometric method such as the Qubit dsDNA kit.
+If a vacuum concentrator is available, the protocol requires an input of 500 ng of indexed library per sample for the upcoming hybridization.
+However, if no vacuum concentrator is available, 1000 ng of indexed library per sample are required. - 2.
+Determine the fragment size profile (e.g. with instruments such as TapeStation, Bioanalyzer or Fragment Analyzer) to check for appropriately fragmented and adapter-ligated DNA.
 A typical library displays a single peak between 200-800 bp with the maximum at ca. 350-450 bp (see Figure 2).
-The profile of FFPE DNA can normally have a smaller and narrower main peak.